This page contains useful information for parents about school procedures as well links to useful forms.

 Written permission is needed to administer any form of medication to children at school.
 Permission must include the dosage and specific time to be administered.
 Only medications from a doctor's prescription can be given.
 Medications are to be given to the office and not left in your child’s bag.
 For Asthma and Epipens – see school medication policy

-It is compulsory for students to wear our school approved hats and it is recommended they use 15+ sunscreen between 1st September and 30th April.
-This applies whenever children are outside, eg. recess, lunch, sports carnivals, excursions, PE activities.
+It is compulsory for students to wear our school approved hats in Term 1 and Term 4 and during sports carnivals, excursions, PE activities throughout the year.
 Sunscreen is also provided or children are welcome to bring their own.

 School Traffic can be a major problem.
 The safety of students is paramount and as such it is important that:

-All visitors (including classroom helpers) must SIGN IN and OUT at the Office and collect and wear a visitor’s lanyard.
-This lanyard is to be returned when visitors sign out when leaving the school.
+All visitors to the school must have prior approval and must SIGN IN and OUT at the Office .
+Induction documentation and visitor/volunteering requirements will be outlined and a visitor's lanyard issued.
+This lanyard is to be returned when visitors SIGN OUT when leaving the school.

 Guthridge Primary School is committed to providing a child safe environment where children and young people are safe and feel safe, and their voices are heard about decisions that affect their lives.
 Child Safe Standards are compulsory minimum standards for all Victorian schools, to ensure we are well prepared to protect children from abuse and neglect.
 All staff, volunteers and community members of Guthridge Primary School are required to observe child safe principles and expectations for appropriate behaviour towards, and in the company of, students.